Serkan-Dursun/serkan-dursun/README.md

 ## 👋 About Me

-I am a data analyst and business intelligence enthusiast with a passion for transforming complex data into clear, actionable insights.
+I am a data analyst and business intelligence enthusiast passionate about turning complex data into actionable insights.
-My experience spans sales analytics, campaign optimization, and advanced reporting, with a strong focus on presenting findings to both technical and non-technical audiences.
+With a Master’s degree in Information Technologies, I specialize in data analysis, visualization, and storytelling to support strategic business decisions.
-I thrive on building ETL pipelines, designing dashboards, and visualizing data to support strategic business decisions.
+I excel at presenting complex findings clearly to both technical and non-technical audiences, helping drive informed decision-making and business growth.

 ---